Challenge: Movie Search

 Add a dropdown with a few genres, so the user can further narrow down their search if they so choose.

-- Inside the form, add another h3element saying "Genre"
+- Inside the form, add another

-- Set the nameattribute of theselectto "genres"
+nameattribute of theselectto "genres" - Within the

-- Set the valueattribute of theoptionelement to blank ("")- This will mean that no genre is set in the search
+valueattribute of theoptionelement to blank ("")- This will mean that no genre is set in the search

-- Create three additional optionelements within theselectelement
+- Create three additional

-- Open your file in a web browser, and verify that searching for some genres works properly
+optionelement, the text andvalueattribute should match, and should be real genres - Open your file in a web browser, and verify that searching for some genres works properly

 Adding a "Rating" radio button set